eBay/restcommander/README.md

 * Improve REST call efficiency by 100%-5000% with 3-15000 target nodes in parallel, compared to single server POSTMAN or sequential executed none-generic shell scripts.
 * Enable any uniform or server-specific REST (GET/POST/PUT/DELETE) calls to servers for periodical monitoring and configuration pushes in a simple UI with fast and reliable with responses aggregation.
 Automate tens of thousands of server's management and software pool management.
-* **Innovation**: After throughly reviewing related work of Postman, Apache Bench,  Typhoeus and many other publication or tools, we are not aware of any existing ones are able to achieve the same speed, scale and functionality of generic response aggregation.
+* **Innovation**: After thoroughly reviewing related work of Postman, Apache Bench,  Typhoeus and many other publication or tools, we are not aware of any existing ones are able to achieve the same speed, scale and functionality of generic response aggregation.